Housing price statistics - house price index

-- Data from December 2012.
+- Data from the second quarter of 2013.
 Most recent data: Further Eurostat information, Main tables and Database.

 This article describes the house price index (HPI) in the euro area and the European Union (EU), presenting data on this indicator both at European and Member State level.
 It also provides examples of possible use of this indicator in relation to other statistics, such as consumer price indices, rent price indices and household disposable income.
 Finally, a summary description of the methodology used in the compilation of the HPI is given.

 The HPI shows the price changes of residential properties purchased by households (flats, detached houses, terraced houses, etc.), both newly-built and existing ones, independently of their final use and independently of their previous owners.
 The Member States’ HPIs are compiled by the national statistical institutes, while Eurostat calculates the euro area and EU HPIs.

 The index levels (2010 = 100) for the euro area aggregate and EU aggregate house price indices are shown in Figure 1.

 The annual growth rate of the euro area and EU HPIs is presented in Figure 2.
 Looking at the entire period, the annual growth rate of the euro area house price index reached a maximum of 7.3 % in the second quarter of 2006, and a minimum in the second quarter of 2009, with -3.6 %.

 Table 1 presents the quarter on quarter and the annual growth rates for the HPI for the most recent four quarters.

 HPIs are computed as Laspeyres-type annual chain indices allowing weights to be changed each year.
 The European Union HPIs are calculated as weighted averages of the national HPIs, currently using as weights the GDP at market prices (based on PPS) of the countries concerned.
 The weights used in 2013 are based on data for the preceding year (2012).
 These weights are illustrated in Figure 3 for the euro area.